daddyDOT/daddyDOT/README.md

 <div align="left">

 Hi.
-My name is Ahmed, but I am better known by the nickname daddyDOT (daddy.) on the internet so I will keep mentioning it instead of my real name.
+My name is Ahmed, but I am better known by the nickname daddyDOT (daddy.) on the internet.
-Currently I'm working as a contributor to open.mp (open multiplayer) organization (https://open.mp).
+Currently I'm working as a contributor to open.mp (open multiplayer) organization (https://open.mp) paid scripter for one of the communities.
-I'm contributing to wiki and homepage by translating the pages into Bosnian but also converting some .pdf files to MarkDown file type (See \inprogressfiles).
+If you have any questions, feel free to ask me.

 - 📫 How to reach me: You can contact me on burgershot.gg forum (nickname: daddy.) or via Discord: daddyDOT#3463